Snookeroo

 "Snookeroo" is a song written by Elton John and Bernie Taupin and released by Ringo Starr on his 1974 album Goodnight Vienna.

 Writing and release

-The song, which concerns a happy-go-lucky lout from northern England, was written about Starr himself.
-Bernie Taupin backs this up by calling it "a simple biographical thing".
-Elton John recalled, "Bernie wrote really simple lyrics, very Ringo type lyrics and I tried to write a simple sort of melody to it".
-Elton John also plays piano on the track and provides the count-off.
+The song, which concerns a happy-go-lucky lout from northern England, and was possibly inspired by, if not specifically written about Starr himself, the lyric referencing Starr's upbringing in the north of England and his laid-back manner.
+John recalled, "Bernie wrote really simple lyrics, very Ringo type lyrics and I tried to write a simple sort of melody to it".
+John also plays piano on the track and provides the count-off.

-The title refers to the billiards game snooker.
+The title refers to the billiards game snooker, and has several connotations, according to the Cambridge Dictionary.
 Charting as a tag-along with "No No Song" in the US, it reached number three on the Billboard Hot 100.
 On the Cash Box chart, which listed single sides separately, it "bubbled under" at number 105.